-Amelia Rose has over a decade of non-profit and community organizing experience.
+Amelia Rose has been the Executive Director of Groundwork Rhode Island since 2014.
+Among her various responsibilities, Amelia oversees the adult job training program, which strives to support community members who face economic challenges and barriers to employment find opportunity in the environmental sector.
 She formerly worked at the Environmental Justice League of Rhode Island for 6 years where she oversaw programs and campaigns related to community involvement in brownfield cleanups, stormwater and climate change resiliency, healthy food access, and many other issues.
 She has sat on the Providence Environmental Sustainability Task Force since 2012, helping create Providence’s first Sustainability Action Plan.
 Originally from Northern Virginia, Amelia has also worked for the Unitarian Universalist Association and the Washington Interfaith Network in Washington, D.C., and Toxics Action Center in Boston.
-Among her many responsibilities at Groundwork RI, Amelia oversees the adult job training programs, which strive to provide opportunities for community members who face poverty and barriers to employment to find economic opportunity in the environmental sector.

 Director of Field Operations

 Steve Ricci is an experienced Landscape Designer and lifelong Rhode Island resident.
 Steve graduated from the University of Rhode Island with a Bachelors Degree of Landscape Architecture as well as a Degree in Community Planning.
 While completing his degrees, Steve worked as a landscape contractor and koi pond designer and builder.
 Steve has owned his own design/build landscape construction business as well as worked for a nursery as a manager, salesman, and designer.
 Steve has designed and installed both commercial and residential projects throughout the state including rain gardens, patios, native planting designs, and landscape structures.
 Working at Groundwork RI since 2016, Steve runs the GroundCorp landscaping program and oversees our community garden, tree nursery, farm and all landscaping and green infrastructure work.